-- Unless you are having a full body portrait then don’t be afraid to really zoom in – I certainly don’t need to see further down than the waist and the closer the better.
+- Unless you are having a full body portrait then don’t be afraid to really zoom in – I don’t need to see further down than the waist and the closer up on the face, the better.
 Just remember not to cut off the top of their head!

 Once you’ve taken some photos I’m happy to advise on which will make the best portrait if you aren’t sure.
 Or if you already have a suitable photo in mind, feel free to email it over to me and I can let you know if it will work.

 If you only have a hard (printed) copy of a reference photo it may not be possible for me to create a portrait from, unless the photo is very large and close up.
 See the FAQ page for more about printed photos.

 how I work